QRXqrx/poco-oopsla25-major/README.md

     ```

 ### 3.3 Build `xmllint_poc`
 1. Go back to the `workdir` and download the source code of `libxml2`, which is the project of `xmllint`.
-We use the [Magma](https://github.com/HexHive/magma) version of `libxml2` both in our experiments and for this demonstration, check here: [Magma-libxml2](https://github.com/HexHive/magma/blob/v1.2/targets/libxml2/fetch.sh).
+We use the [Magma](https://github.com/HexHive/magma) version of `libxml2` both in our experiments and for this demonstration ([Magma-libxml2](https://github.com/HexHive/magma/blob/v1.2/targets/libxml2/fetch.sh)).
 After creating `out`, you can just do `cd /workdir/libxml2` and jump to the next step if you are in `poco` container.
     ```shell
     cd /workdir
     mkdir ./out # To store built products.